Current Events

 Thursday, May 3, 2012 @ 7:30 pm

-An evening of Cuban ballet highlights, beginning with a panoramic overview of the Cuban school of ballet—inside and outside the Island—by Octavio Roca (author of the definitive book on Cuban ballet and distinguished music and dance critic for The Washington Post and other major newspapers throughout the country), placing it in the context of its […]
+An evening of Cuban ballet highlights, beginning with the launch of the book Cuban Ballet, a panoramic overview of the Cuban school of ballet—inside and outside the Island—by Octavio Roca (distinguished music and dance critic for The Washington Post and other major newspapers throughout the country), placing it in the context of its prolific, albeit […]

 Tribute to Sarita Montiel: 55 Years After ‘El Último Cuplé’